vtexdocs/help-center-content/docs/tutorials/en/which-security-certificates-may-be-added-to-my-store.md

 ---
-title: Which security certificates may be added to my store?
+title: 'Which security certificates may be added to my store?'
 id: 29ivkiHbXqMIa8QMKCSQ2K
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:48.223Z